ShaffySwitcher/RhythmHeavenAdvance/README.md

 `git clone https://github.com/pret/agbcc`

 After this, navigate to the agbcc directory with `cd ~/agbcc` and build the compiler by running `./build.sh`.
-Finally, install the compiler into the Rhythm Tengoku decomp repository by running `./install.sh ~/rt`.
+Finally, install the compiler into the Rhythm Heaven Advance repository by running `./install.sh ~/rt`.

-Lastly, you will need to acquire an unmodified rev0 Rhythm Tengoku ROM in order to build the decomp.
+Lastly, you will need to acquire an unmodified rev0 Rhythm Tengoku ROM in order to build the project.
 This ROM is not provided, and you must source it yourself.
 Once you obtain this ROM, rename it to `baserom.gba` and place it in the `rt` directory.

 #### Building the ROM

 You are finally ready to build the repository!
 Navigate to the repository folder with `cd ~/rt`, and build the ROM by running `make -j`.
 (The `-j` parameter makes the build process able to run on multiple cores of your CPU, heavily speeding up the process.)
-Once the ROM has finished building, it will output a file at `build/rhythmtengoku.gba`!
+Once the ROM has finished building, it will output a file at `build/rhythmheavenadvance.gba`!
 This is your compiled ROM.

-## Using the decomp to mod Rhythm Tengoku

-If you wish to create mods for Rhythm Tengoku, you should install a code editor in order to be able to easily edit code files.
-The recommended editor is **VSCode**.
-Once you install VSCode, you should also install the WSL and C/C++ extensions from the sidebar.
-Open a WSL window by clicking on the very bottom-left of the VSCode window, and open your `rt` repository.

-When modding, it is recommended to compile the ROM in nonmatching mode in order to make adding new files easier.
-To do this, open the `Makefile` file in the root of the repository.
-Find the line near the top that reads `NONMATCHING ?= 0` and change this to `NONMATCHING ?= 1`.
-This will set up your repository to focus on being easy to use for modding rather than building a matching ROM byte-for-byte.

-Now you are free to make any changes!
-After you make a change, run `make -j` to rebuild the ROM and see your changes in action.
-By default the `make` command will only rebuild changed files in order to save time when building.
-This can occasionally lead to dependency issues, so you can run `make clean` to force the repository to build from scratch to occasionally help with strange issues when building.

 If you have any other questions or concerns, join the [RHModding discord server](https://discord.com/invite/ps4rq53)!